Armxndia/dotfiles/README.md

 # dotfiles
-my collection of dotfiles wallpapers etc
+my collection of config dotfiles, wallpapers, etc anything i feel i want to save customization wise.

+disclaimer:
+Alacritty themes are sourced from "https://github.com/alacritty/alacritty-theme" Licensing should be obtained from the source not from me